-In this section, we propose \texttt{ZSPO} to solve RLHF without knowing the link function.
-The algorithm is summarized in algorithm~\ref{alg:zspo}, and at each round, say round $t,$ consists of the following steps: \begin{enumerate} \item Perturb the current policy $\pi_{\vtheta_t}$ with a randomly sampled vector $\vv_t$ from a standard normal distribution and distance $\mu_t$ to obtain the perturbed policy $\pi_{\vtheta_t'}$ (line 2-3). \item Sample $N$ pairs of trajectory batches with size $D$ under both policies $\pi_{\vtheta_t}$ and $\pi_{\vtheta_t'}$ (line 4-6). \item For each pair of batches, query a panelist for preference feedback (line 7). \item Use the majority vote over feedback of $N$ pairs to estimate the ascent direction $\hat{\vg}_t$ (line 8). \item Update the current policy $\pi_{\vtheta_t}$ with learning rate and ascent direction (line 10). \end{enumerate} Two main components are used to build \texttt{ZSPO}: (i) estimate the sign of the value function difference between the current policy $\pi_{\vtheta_t}$ and the perturbed policy $\pi_{\vtheta_t'}$, which is controlled by the perturbation distance $\mu_t$ at each iteration, and (ii) use the sign of the value function difference to construct a gradient estimator $\hat{\vg}_t$ that has a positive correlation with the policy gradient $\nabla_\vtheta V(\pi_{\vtheta_t})$ in expectation, and then use gradient ascent to find the optimal policy.
-We illustrate both aspects in more detail.
+We propose \texttt{Sign-SZPO} for preference learning with an unknown link function.
+The algorithm is summarized in Algorithm~\ref{alg:szpo}.
+At each policy iteration, say round $t$, it consists of the following steps: \begin{enumerate} \item Perturb the current policy $\pi_{\vtheta_t}$ with a randomly sampled vector $\vv_t$ from a standard normal distribution and distance $\mu_t$ to obtain the perturbed policy $\pi_{\vtheta_t'}$ (line 2-3). \item Sample $N$ pairs of trajectory batches with size $D$ under both policies $\pi_{\vtheta_t}$ and $\pi_{\vtheta_t'}$ (line 4-6). \item For each pair of batches, query the oracle for preference feedback (line 7). \item Use the majority vote over the preference of $N$ pairs to estimate ascent direction $\hat{\vg}_t$ (line 8). \item Update the current policy $\pi_{\vtheta_t}$ with learning rate $\alpha_t$ and ascent direction $\hat{\vg}_t$ (line 10). \end{enumerate} Two main components are used to build \texttt{Sign-SZPO}: (i) estimate the sign of the value function difference between the current policy $\pi_{\vtheta_t}$ and the perturbed policy $\pi_{\vtheta_t'}$, which is controlled by the perturbation distance $\mu_t$ at each iteration, and (ii) use the sign of the value function difference to construct a gradient estimator $\hat{\vg}_t$ that has a positive correlation with the policy gradient $\nabla_\vtheta V(\pi_{\vtheta_t})$ in expectation, and then use gradient ascent to find the optimal policy.
+We illustrate both aspects.

 \textbf{Policy Optimization from Signed Feedback.} Suppose we have a policy oracle that can compare the value function of $\pi_{\vtheta_t}$ and $\pi_{\vtheta_t'}$ and obtain $\sign[ V(\pi_{\vtheta_t'}) - V(\pi_{\vtheta_t}) ]$.
-Then, we can construct the gradient direction estimator $\hat{\vg}_t$ from the perturbation direction $\vv_t$ as: $ \hat{\vg}_t = \sign[ V(\pi_{\vtheta_t'}) - V(\pi_{\vtheta_t})] \vv_t. $ Intuitively, $\hat{g}_t$ aligns with the gradient $\nabla_{\vtheta}V(\pi_{\vtheta_t})$: suppose the perturbation distance $\mu$ is small, so under mild conditions, we can linearize the value function difference around the neighborhood of $\vtheta_t$:
+Then, we can construct the gradient direction estimator $\hat{\vg}_t$ from the perturbation direction $\vv_t$ as: $ \hat{\vg}_t = \sign[ V(\pi_{\vtheta_t'}) - V(\pi_{\vtheta_t})] \vv_t. $ Intuitively, $\hat{g}_t$ aligns with the gradient $\nabla_{\vtheta}V(\pi_{\vtheta_t})$: Suppose the perturbation distance $\mu$ is small, so under mild conditions, we can linearize the value function difference around the neighborhood of $\vtheta_t$:

 Therefore, the sign of the value function difference can be approximated as follows: